Acizza/anup/README.md

 ## Modifying an Existing Series

-You can modify a series that has already been added to the program by using the `set` command.
-Each argument is described in the following sections:
+You can modify a series that has already been added to the program by selecting it and pressing the `e` key.
+The opened panel is similar to when adding a new series, except existing series information will be prefilled and the name input will be disabled.

-### ID

-You can modify the series ID by adding `id=<series id>` to the command.
-To get the series ID, follow the steps shown [here](#id).

-### Path

-The relative / absolute path to the series can be changed by adding `path="<path>"` to the command.

-### Episode Pattern

-The episode pattern can be changed by adding `pattern="<custom pattern>"` to the command.
-More information on the required pattern can be found [here](#episode-pattern).

-### Combining Options

-You can combine multiple options from the sections above in any order when using the `set` command.
-For example:

-`set id=1 pattern="ep#" path="/media/anime/Cowboy Bebop"`

-The above command will set the currently selected series to `Cowboy Bebop`, and look for episodes matching `ep#` at the path `/media/anime/Cowboy Bebop`.
+Explanations for each input can be [found above in the section about adding a series, or by clicking here](#id).

 ## Splitting a Series